Return to The Definitive RCT Reference Guide homepage

 There are (after theme researching) 9 supplemental Top surfaces: Checkerboard Land; Green Grid Lines; Iron Roof; Log Roof; Martian Land; Purple Grid Lines; Red Grid Lines; Snow / Ice; Yellow Grid Lines.

-There are 10 types of Edge surfaces: Black Wooden Edges; Brick Edges; Green Wall Edges; Grey Wall Edges; Purple Wall Edges; Red Wall Edges; Rock Edges; Rusty Iron Edges; Wooden Edges; Yellow Wall Edges.
+There are 10 types of Side surfaces: Black Wooden Edges; Brick Edges; Green Wall Edges; Grey Wall Edges; Purple Wall Edges; Red Wall Edges; Rock Edges; Rusty Iron Edges; Wooden Edges; Yellow Wall Edges.

 Height Mark to Feet Conversion Chart

-Water
+Water is

-There are 4 types of "Queueing Lines": Gray Tile with Blue Border Stripes; Gray Tile with Green Border Stripes; Gray Tile with Red Border Stripes; Gray Tile with Yellow Border Stripes.
+There are 4 types of Queueing Lines: Gray Tile with Blue Border Stripes; Gray Tile with Green Border Stripes; Gray Tile with Red Border Stripes; Gray Tile with Yellow Border Stripes.

-There are 11 types of "Footpaths": one Crazy-Paving (stone brown); two Dirt (asphalt black, mud brown); four Tarmac (brown, gray, green, red); four Tiled (light tan & white, light gray & white, light green & white, light red & white).
+There are 11 types of Footpaths: one Crazy-Paving (stone brown); two Dirt (asphalt black, mud brown); four Tarmac (brown, gray, green, red); four Tiled (light tan & tan, light gray & gray, light green & green, light red & red).

-There are 4 types of "Support Structure Styles" (railings): Mine-style Brown Wood; Medieval-style Brown Stone; Abstract-style Yellow Pipe; Space-style Grey Girder.
+There are 4 types of shared Support Structure styles (railings): Abstract-style Yellow Pipe; Mine-style Brown Wood; Medieval-style Brown Stone; Space-style Grey Girder.

 It is crucial to consider how your Staff patrol areas will fall in relation to the way you intend to lay out your paths.
 This study should be performed before you begin any Scenario, as it may be in your best interest for patrol reasons to rip-up and shift the entire Scenarios path layout in relation to the Park Entrance Gate by one or two squares.